Andy-Taison/CPP_notes/cpp_notes.md

 * Output name is optional, default is a.exe (extension does not need specifying)
 * If compiling **multiple files**, list all in same place `<filename>`.
 Note **only c++** files require compiling (not header files)

+* Use `-c` flag in front of `filename` to compile to object file.
+Call again on object files without `-c` to link into an executable

 `.\<filename>`
 * Runs compiled file
 * Can compile and run in one line using `&&`